catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## Known Issues:
 -+ Packing of Rocksmith 2014 Retail manipulated files has 1 manual step for RS14 Retail songs for PS3
-- atm since compiled in 64b Access DB viewer not available
+- when compiled in 64b Access DB viewer not available
 - no yb parsing of links due to "no quota" Corona ggl lockdown
 - no spofity track&cover retrieval due to api change and not yet catchup w latest 3rdparty implementation